 Referrals from friends, family, and coworkers are a great place to find an agent.
-You can also use the “Find a Realtor” tool at realtor.com.
+You can also find a dependable real estate professional near you at AmeriSave Realty.

 Once you’ve located an agent, communication is vital.
 Start by sharing your list of priorities.
 This will remove some of the guesswork and give the agent a jumpstart in lining up potential homes for you.

 Now for the fun part: going to home showings and open houses.
 Of course, you’ll be looking at homes within your budget and with your real estate agent by your side.
 Just be sure not to get too carried away with emotion, and look at these homes with a critical eye.

 Importantly, you’ll want to consider areas such as the roof, HVAC, plumbing, electrical, and any structural or safety issues (especially with older homes).
 Do these important functional elements need to be repaired or updated?
 If so, how much will it cost?
 Can that cost be negotiated in the home’s price?

 Be realistic about what you can afford to fix and what you can do yourself.
 A “great deal” on a fixer-upper may not be so great once you’ve poured tens of thousands of dollars (or more) into repair work just to make the house livable.

 You’ll also want to make sure the homes you’re looking at meet most or all of your “must-have” priorities.
 If you’ve shared your list with your agent, they can better steer you towards homes that will meet your needs.